 Currently in Madrid, the CARDAMOMO tablao is open daily and other tablaos such as CAFÉ ZIRYAB, LAS TABLAS, CENTRO CULTURAL FLAMENCO MADRID, ESSENTIAL FLAMENCO and TEATRO FLAMENCO MADRID have reopened with special programming and hours during the weekends.
-The Corral de la Moreria reopens on its 65th anniversary on May 13, 2021 with 25% capacity.
-Only 30 people will be able to enjoy the show one day a week.
+The Corral de la Moreria reopened on its 65th anniversary on May 13, 2021.

-Flamenco concerts are being held during some festivals, with capacity restrictions and specific sanitary hygiene regulations.
-Now and then, flamenco is performed in concert halls, but often in a less traditional manner.
-Rooms such as the Café Berlin, Galileo Galilei, Clamores. etc. offer flamenco recitals with singing, guitar and, occasionally, dance and present shows that fuse flamenco with jazz, pop or rock.
+Other rooms such as the Café Berlin, Galileo Galilei, Clamores. etc. offer flamenco recitals with singing, guitar, and, occasionally, dance and present shows that fuse flamenco with jazz, pop, or rock.
 You can also find authentic flamenco in some of the flamenco clubs, which focus on flamenco singing.
 Such shows occur almost always on the weekend and it’s not easy to find them.

 Flamenco is also offered in Madrid theaters during important flamenco festivals such as: Flamenco Madrid (between May-June) at the Fernán Gómez Theater in the Plaza de Colón and Suma Flamenca (October / November) at the Teatros del Canal.
 During the year, specific concerts of important flamenco artists can be held in those same theaters and in others such as: the Nuevo Apolo Theater, the Spanish Theater (dance), the Lara Theater, and the Nuevo Alcalá Theater.